kyma-project/community/concepts/observability-strategy/strategy.md

 ## Conclusion

-Kymas new focus in the observability area is to support the user getting its telemetry data reliable into an external system with few efforts and in a vendor-neutral way.
-Hereby, an integration of an in-cluster system is just one option.
-This shift will provide the missing flexibility to the user to pick the solution fitting best to its scenario.
+Kyma's new focus in the observability area is to support the users in getting their telemetry data into an external system in a reliable, effortless, and vendor-neutral way.
+Hereby, integration of an in-cluster solution is just one option.
+With the new approach, Kyma users get the flexibility to pick the solution fitting to their needs.

 ## Execution